ITEA3-Measure/M-ELKI/README.md

-# measure-clustering
-Clustering Algorithms for the MEASURE Platform based on the ELKI Java Library
+# HTTP Services of Clustering Algorithms based on the ELKI Java Library